IMPORTANT NOTICE ON RULES AND REGULATIONS

 1.)
 The BREXIT transition period has ended.
 As of 1 January 2021 Third-country national EEA/EU/Union family members holding a UK residence permit explicitly issued to the EEA/EU/Union family member shall obtain an entry visa before visiting Hungary.
 This rule only applies to those Third-country national family members, who need a visa to cross the Schengen borders.

 2.)
 British citizens do not need a visa to visit countries in the Schengen Area short-term after Brexit.
 The UK has now joined a group of visa-exempt third countries which means that, although the UK is now a third-nation, its citizens are not subject to visa requirements.
 Whilst a visa is not needed for transit, tourism or family visit, British citizens who wish to enter for other reasons such as to work should check the visa requirements of the specific EU member state.
 Hungary does not require a visa from British citizens for any reason (including work) for up to 90 days in any 180-day period.
-British citizens who wish to enter Hungary to work should check if they need a work permit (which is not a visa) directly with the competent Hungarian authority.
-Information for British citizens moving to or living in Hungary, including guidance on residency, is available on gov.uk.
+British citizens who wish to enter Hungary to work should check if they need a work permit (which is not a visa) with the help of their future employer.
+Information in Hungarian is available for employers at the National Employment Service's website.
+Should the intended stay, for any reason, exceed 90 days in any 180-day period, British citizens need to apply for a residence permit (see point II below)

 3.)
 As of 2 February 2020 new EU rules on short-stay visas make it easier for legitimate travellers to apply for a visa to visit Europe, facilitating tourism, trade and business, while providing more resources for countering irregular migration risks and threats to internal security.
 For further details please visit https://ec.europa.eu/commission/presscorner/detail/en/qanda_20_149